schuhmm3/basf/README.md

 Run in docker
 ---

-From root folder you have to run the following command to start docker containers:
+From root folder you have to run the following command to start docker containers with the docker hub images:
+- <code>REGISTRY=rogomdi/ docker-compose up -d</code>

+Or if you have built them on your computer:
 - <code>docker-compose up -d</code>

 When you run docker compose, these are the ports exposed to your computer: